ansys/pymechanical/doc/source/contributing.rst

 To clone and install the latest PyMechanical release in development mode, run these commands:

-Clone the repository and create a virtual environment :
+Clone the repository and create a virtual environment:

 .. code::